 Just so we can see what I was initially working with, I wanted to include a picture I scanned in from the listing booklet when I bought my house.
 Sorry for the horrible quality.
 I forgot to take my own picture before starting to make changes.

 Certainly not bad, just not what I wanted.
 My first changes were painting the walls a nice creamy neutral (Sherwin Williams – Medici Ivory mixed by Benjamin Moore) and then painting my ceiling an understated aqua color (Sherwin Williams – Glimmer mixed by Benjamin Moore) to add a little interest.
 While painting, I removed the huge mirror and hung two small mirrors I bought from Home Goods and painted white.
 I also changed the light fixture to these from Pottery Barn that I received as a gift for my birthday.
 I installed small glass shelves under the mirrors that I got from Target for keeping my everyday items like face wash and lotion.
-I decided to keep all my fixtures chrome to match my faucets which I did not want to have to replace.
+I decided to keep all my fixtures chrome to match my faucets which I did not want to have to replace (If you are reading this and do want to replace yours here are some of lovely bathroom faucets.)
 Here are some pictures from after I made these changes and before I painted the vanity.

 All in all, painting the vanity took about a week due to having to allow the doors and box to dry for the appropriate time periods between each coat of paint and having nights when I just couldn’t pull myself away from “The Bachelor” to paint.
 I hate Ben, by the way, but it’s just so bad, it’s good.
 If you would like an excellent video tutorial on painting cabinetry, check this one out from Young House Love.
 I’ll just do a quick overview.
 I did all of these steps on the box and on both sides of the doors and drawers.